DanialArab/NoSQL/README.md

 <a name="8"></a>
 ##  Getting started with databases - Practical

+<a name="9"></a>
+### Starting a MongoDB server and shell

+First I need to start up a MongoDB server and shell:

-I start up a MongoDB server in the command prompt via copy and paste the following command, and hit enter:
+I start up a MongoDB server in the command prompt by copying and pasting the following command:

       "C:\Program Files\MongoDB\Server\7.0\bin\mongod.exe" --dbpath="c:\data\db"

-Then I need to have another cmd prompt to start up a mongo shell.
-In my version, there was no mongo.exe and so I needed to download the mongosh.exe from net.
+Then I need to have another cmd prompt to start up a MongoDB shell.
+In my version, there was no mongo.exe and so I needed to download the mongosh.exe from the net.